-Marks (Theory) : 70 Marks (Internal Assessment): 30 Credits : 4 (60 lectures) Time : 3 Hrs
+Marks (Theory) : 70 Marks (Internal Assessment) : 30

 Note: The question paper will consist of nine questions in all.
 Question no. 1 will contain seven short answer type questions without any internal choice covering the entire syllabus and shall be compulsory.
 The remaining eight questions will be set from the four units with two questions from each unit.
 Candidate is required to attempt five questions in all with one compulsory question and one question from each unit.